AC Search

 Document Navigator

-Variant: 1 Penetrating trauma, lower abdomen and pelvis.
-Suspected lower urinary tract trauma.
+Variant: 1 Adult.
+Penetrating trauma, abdomen and pelvis.
+Suspected upper urinary tract trauma.
 Initial imaging.

 Procedure Appropriateness Category Relative Radiation Level